lukaro707/Computer-Science-Uni-Resources/Semester 2/Routers & Routing Basics/Notes/Switch_Router Commands.md

 ## Sets the current interfacet to have a VOIP connection on a specified vlan
 - Interface Configuration Mode
 	- switchport voice vlan *vlan-id*

+## Return a specific interface to the default vlan (vlan 1)
+- Interface Configuration Mode
+	- no switchport access vlan

 # Secure Shell Commands
 ## Verify SSH (Secure Shell) Support